 Beauty Boosting Nutrients

-Here at Katie Stewart Wellness, we’re all about natural beauty and skincare.
+Here at Katie Stewart Wellness, we’re all about clear skin from the inside out.
 So whenever there’s a recipe that’s good for your skin, I’m sure to share it with you!

 So let’s break the beautiful benefits of this recipe.

 Spaghetti squash is a great source of both vitamin A and C which are exceptional for your skin!
 And cauliflower also boasts a generous serving of vitamin C.

 - Vitamin A → crucial for helping prevent cellular damage to the skin

 - Vitamin C → essential for collagen production that promotes wound healing and skin repair